Denmark–Georgia relations

 Denmark–Georgia relations refers to the current and historical relations between Denmark and Georgia.
-Denmark is represented in Georgia, through its embassy in Kyiv, Ukraine.
+Denmark is represented in Georgia, through its embassy in Tbilisi.
 Georgia has an embassy in Copenhagen.
 Denmark supports Georgia to become a member of the European Union and NATO.
-The current Georgian ambassador to Denmark is Gigi Gigiadze.
+Both nations are members of the Council of Europe.

 History

 Diplomatic relations between Georgia and Denmark were established on 1 July 1992.
 In 2007, Denmark and Georgia signed a memorandum in the sphere of migration.
 On 22 April 2009, a military agreement was signed between Denmark and Georgia.

 Prime Minister Anders Fogh Rasmussen condemned Russia's attack on the Georgian province of South Ossetia.
 Although Anders Fogh Rasmussen says that it's hard to "put himself into the background" of the conflict in the breakaway province.
 In February 2010, the Danish delegation to the Parliamentary Assembly of the Council of Europe, said that "the international community is interested Russias complying obligations in regard to Georgia, and therefore pressure on Russia must be increased."

+After the Russian invasion of Ukraine, Denmark increased its support for countries near Russia including Georgia.
+In 2023, Denmark and Georgia signed a new agreement to support cooperation in areas including culture, security, and the transition to green energy.
+In 2024 Denmark gave 10.8 million (USD) to a project launched by the United Nations Development Programme aiming to support the shift towards renewable energy in Moldova and Georgia including 4.29 million specifically marked for Georgia.
+Denmark also, however, issued a joint statement with several other European countries denouncing Georgia's proposed Transparency of Foreign Influence law.
+The Joint statement stated that the proposed law was "incompatible with European norms and values" and denounced the "anti western rhetoric" of Georgian authorities.

 Economic relations

-In 2000, Georgian export to Denmark amounted 500,3 million dollars, while Danish export amounted 2,771 million dollars.
-In 2010, Georgian export amounted 5,140 million dollars and Danish export amounted 15,077 million dollars.
+In 2000, Georgian exports to Denmark amounted to $500.3 million, while Danish exports to Georgia totaled $2.771 billion.
+By 2010, Georgian exports increased to $5.14 billion, and Danish exports reached $15.077 billion.

+More recent trade data between the two countries is as follows: